How an Attorney Can Help You Appeal a Denied Claim

 To determine whether your case is strong enough to merit an appeal, you should consult a Woodstock workers’ compensation attorney.
 A lawyer’s familiarity with Georgia workers’ compensation law, as well as with the appeals process, can mean the difference between a denied appeal and a successful appeal.
 For some cases, your chances of winning your workers' comp appeal can increase drastically by securing strong representation.

-What Is the Workers' Comp Appeals Process?
+What Is the Workers' Comp Appeals Process In Georgia?

 You (or your lawyer) have 20 days from the date of the workers' comp hearing to appeal the decision on your claim.